dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-team-foundation-server-for-web-deployment/adding-content-to-source-control.md

 ## Task Overview

 In most cases, every member of the developer team should be able to add content to source control.
-To add a solution to source control in TFS, you&#x27;ll need to complete these high-level steps:
+To add a solution to source control in TFS, you'll need to complete these high-level steps:

 - Connect to a team project.
 - Map the team project folder structure on the server to a folder structure on your local computer.